xvik/dropwizard-guicey-ext/guicey-server-pages/README.md

 Template path resolution:

 * If path starts with `/` then it would be resolved from classpath root
-* Path relative to resource class
+* Resolution relative to resource class
-* Path relative to static resources location (`/com/app/ui/` in the example above)
+* Resolution relative to static resources location (`/com/app/ui/` in the example above)

 Examples: